-All our products were developed and tested over a six-year period at the Australian Centre for Construction Innovation at the University of NSW and then for a further six years in the field.
-As a result of this extensive testing, we now have Hemp homes all across Australia’s varied and extreme climates.
+Our building products were initially developed and tested over a six-year period at the Australian Centre for Construction Innovation at the University of NSW and then for a further six years in the field.
+Further research in 2019/20 began with assessing the impacts of various hurd/shiv consistencies on performance and compared our products to the commonly available European hemp building products.
+This research confirmed that the quality of our products was consistent with European hempcrete products.

 We are currently setting up a range of opportunities for early-stage investment.